Continue to Question Eight

 1885 AD: The “English Revised Version” Bible; The First Major English Revision of the KJV.

 At last we come to the beloved King James Bible.
 The translators of the KJV produced a Bible that would be indispensably instrumental in the preaching and teaching of the gospel for centuries.
 Countless Christians have cherished this Bible, and it has been a central part of their walk with Christ.

-Approximately 50 scholars worked on the project and there was a lot of oversight and cross checking that took place.
+Approximately 50 scholars worked on the project, and there was a lot of oversight and cross checking that took place.
 The translators of the KJV benefited from the work that was done before them.
 They had manuscripts in Hebrew and Greek including revisions of Erasmus’ Greek New Testament.
-They also employed previous English Bibles in their work.
+They also employed previous English Bible versions in their work.

-The Bishops’ Bible was not the only Bible that translators were directed to follow in the translating work.
-As mentioned in the previous question, the translators of the KJV were given fifteen rules to follow.
-Two of the rules mentioned previous versions that should be adhered to under certain circumstances.
+As mentioned in the previous question, The Bishops’ Bible was the main version that the translators of the KJV were directed to follow.
+Again, this was rule number one of a list of rules they were given for their translation work.
+Actually, two rules mentioned previous versions that should be adhered to under certain circumstances.

 What other version was also to be used as a guide in translating the Kings James Bible?

 Find Out! (then hit your back button to return)